 You can find all the info you need about Amazon's 14 LPs online – on their career website, on YouTube, on Quora and everywhere in between.
 For a more in-depth discussion of Amazon's Leadership Principles, I highly recommend that you take Amazon Interview Bootcamp - our online course that goes in great depth to decipher Amazon's Leadership Principles.

-How will an Amazon interview assess my performance against 14 LPs?
+How will an Amazon interview assess my performance against 14 Leadership Principles?

 Every interview question will be "testing" at least one LP, which is why if you research the Internet well enough, you can collect the most frequently asked LP questions and map them against each LP.
 I've also pulled together a vetted list of Amazon interview questions to give you a sense of some of the most frequently asked themes.
 I don't recommend that you focus too much on mapping questions to LPs.
 Use this exercise to get a flavour of what the questions may sound like but do not make this the central part of your preparation.

 How should I respond to Amazon interview questions?

 You should respond with an introductory story that lasts no more than 4 minutes.
 The response should be structured in a STAR (or SOAR) format: Situation, Task (or Obstacle), Actions, Results (check out my signature STAR Interview Technique training).
 Then you should invite the interviewer to drill down for more details and be ready to provide them.
 You should also ensure that all situations end with measurable outcomes.
 These can be both quantitative and or qualitative – regardless, you should be able to explain how you knew that you succeeded or failed.